Obtain your prescription

 The most common method for measuring PD uses a simple PD ruler.
 Typically, the optician holds the PD ruler between their thumb and index finger, using the other three fingers to stabilize the patient's head.
 The optician then closes their right eye and instructs the patient to look at their open left eye, aligning the zero mark of the ruler with the patient's right iris edge.
 The optician then closes their left eye, opens their right eye, and instructs the patient to look at their open right eye.
 The value that aligns with the patient's left iris edge is the PD.

 For adults, PD usually ranges from 60 to 66mm (see diagram).
 While 63mm is a common PD, we recommend obtaining this measurement from your optician or an existing pair of frames.
-Alternatively, you can measure your own PD using the method described above.
+Alternatively, You can also measure your PD using the following method: